 Friday, December 6, 2019

-The Day the Civil War Came to Albany, Pt.
+The Day the Civil War Came to Albany, KY, Pt.
 2 (The Making of Champ Ferguson)

 When the Civil War finally did come to Albany, word spread quickly throughout the area of Southern Kentucky and Northern Tennessee.
 Allegiances were soon declared.
 "Everybody of military capability was expected to go to war," wrote Cordell Hull.
 "It really did not make so much difference which side he fought for.
 He had the privilege of selecting his own side, but he could not lie around the community, shirking and dodging.
 He had to go out and fight."